 The Tricare Retired Reserve program is a health insurance program for retired reservists and guard members and their families.
 The program is a premium-based insurance policy with deductibles and coverage limits.

 Retirees are eligible for the program until they reach age 60, when they will be disenrolled and will be eligible for other premium-free Tricare programs such as Tricare Prime or Tricare Select as a retiree.

-Once a retired reserve/guard member reaches age 65 and becomes eligible for medicare, they are eligible for TRICARE for Life.
-TRICARE for Life is basically the TRICARE plan you already have (prime, standard, or extra) that works in conjunction with medicare to cover all your payments.
+Once a retired reserve/guard member reaches age 65 and becomes eligible for Medicare, they are eligible for Tricare for Life.
+Tricare for Life is basically the Tricare plan you already have (prime or select) that works in conjunction with Medicare to cover all your payments.

-- Members of the retired Reserve of a Reserve Component who are qualified for non-regular retirement under 10 U.S.C., Chapter 1223
+- A member of the retired Reserve who is qualified for non-regular retirement under 10 U.S.C., Chapter 1223

 - Under age 60

 - Not eligible for, or enrolled in, the Federal Employees Health Benefits (FEHB) program

 - Family member of a qualified Retired Reserve member

 - Survivor of a retired Reserve member if:

 - They were covered by Tricare Retired Reserve when they died.